TylorS/typed/apps/website/content/guides/ui-native-popover.md

 Unlike the compound `Popover`, this example can select `popover="auto"` because it owns the host.
 Auto dismissal is supplied by the browser, not by the ref.
 The standard family fixes `manual` as an internal prop, so attempting to override that through `props` is not the same extension point.

-A ref callback accepts an `HTMLElement` and returns `Effect<void, E, R | Scope>`.
-State observation runs in a scoped fiber.
-Closing that Scope stops future synchronization but does not promise to call `hidePopover` on externally owned elements.
-The observer is browser-only; it contributes no serialized hydration state or SSR attributes.
-For hydration, compose exactly one hydrated state owner with the observer via `Dom.composeRefs`.
+State observation belongs to the ref's Scope.
+Closing that Scope stops synchronization but does not call `hidePopover` on externally owned elements.

+The observer supplies no SSR attributes or serialized state.
+For server-rendered markup, see [Dom ref composition](/explore/ui-dom#refs) to attach a hydration owner alongside the observer.

 ## Debug the native boundary